Richard Webb

 Florida!

-Inventory: Conditions
+Inventory:

-great reason to buy now before prices rise..
+buy now before prices rise further.

 Favorable interest